albertcoro/Mathematical_Problems/README.md

 ## ♟️ The Trapped Knight

 The Trapped Knight is a mathematical problem centred arround chess.
+The problem defines a board of n by n (n determined by user) and makes L (2x1) shaped moves until the knight cannot move.

 For an explanation of the problem, here is a complete article about it: https://scipython.com/blog/the-trapped-knight/

-The problem defines a board of n by n (n determined by user) and makes L (2x1) shaped moves until the knight cannot move.

 ## 🔄🔢 The 3n + 1 Problem (Collatz Conjecture)

-This repository implements a solution to the famous **3n + 1 Problem**, also known as the **Collatz Conjecture**.
+Visual representation of the famous **3n + 1 Problem**, also known as the **Collatz Conjecture**.
 The conjecture states that, starting with any positive integer `n`, the following process will eventually reach the number 1:
 - If `n` is even, divide it by 2.
 - If `n` is odd, multiply it by 3 and add 1.